 Memory instruments are listed in the setup_instruments table and have names of the form memory/code_area/instrument_name.
-Most memory instrumentation is disabled by default.
+Memory instrumentation is enabled by default.

 Instruments named with the prefix memory/performance_schema/ expose how much memory is allocated for internal buffers in the Performance Schema itself.
 The memory/performance_schema/instruments are built in, always enabled, and cannot be disabled at startup or runtime.
 Built-in memory instruments are displayed only in the memory_summary_global_by_event_name table.